MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 One thing that obviously was clear is that the amplification was a very important hyperparameter for training the network.

 Next we wanted to know if it mattered what value it was, as long as it was either 100, 250 or 300.
 The expectation was that it would not matter for the images.
-The result mostly support this, except for that the outlining that occured in yellow for ratio = 1 seemed to also occur but than in the 'correct' colour.
+The result mostly support this, except for that the outlining that occurred in yellow for ratio = 1 seemed to also occur but than in the 'correct' colour.

    ![amp_hardcoded_results](./images/amp_hardcoded_results.png)